No taxation without representation: Modern use in the United States

 In the 1860s, suffragette Sarah E. Wall of Worcester, Massachusetts invoked the principle of "no taxation without representation", initiating an anti-tax protest in which she encouraged women not to pay taxes until they were granted the right to vote.
 Soon after she began this movement, the Worcester city tax collector sued Wall for refusing to pay taxes, and the case reached the Massachusetts Supreme Court in 1863.
 In "Wheeler v.
-Wall," the court ruled against Wall and held that despite not having the right to vote, women are still obligated to meet their tax burden.
+Wall," the court ruled against Wall and held that despite not having the right to vote, women were still obligated to meet their tax burden.
 Even still, Wall refused to cooperate with the collector, and as a result, officers seized and sold her property in order to raise the money necessary to meet her tax obligation.
 After several years, Wall's inexorability eventually prevailed, as the collector began to ignore Wall and allow her to abstain from paying taxes.
 In 1884, Susan B. Anthony cited Wall's audacity and willingness to stand up for women's suffrage, stating, "for the last twenty-five years, [she] has resisted the tax gatherer when he came around.
 I want you to look at her.
 She looks very harmless, but she will not pay a dollar of tax.
 She says when the Commonwealth of Massachusetts will give her the right of representation she will pay her taxes."

 The phrase is also used by other groups in America who pay various types of taxes (sales, income, property) but lack the ability to vote, such as felons (who are, in many states, barred from voting), people who work in one state and live in another (thus having to pay income tax to a state they don't live in), or people under 18.